Urban Rest & Sleep Center (URSC)

 • Improve pedestrian safety and visual identity

-• Support legacy small businesses
+• Support legacy small business

-• Promote Filipino heritage in Mina/Natoma
+• Promote Filipino heritage in Minna/Natoma

 • Prevent displacement of community anchors